explainable-reasoning/argumentation-tableau/README.md

 The code consists of 4 main parts:
 - A parser for propositional logic.
 It could easily be extended for defeasible logic.
 See `propositional_parser.py`.
 Tests ✔️
 - A tableau for propositional logic.
 See `propositional_tableau.py`.
 Tests ✔️
 - A tableau for defeasible logic.
 See `defeasible_tableau.py`.
-Tests ✖️
+Some tests failing ✔️✖
 - Datastructures and helper functions.
 See `reasoning_elements/`.
-Some but not all are tested.
+Not everything tested (✔️)

 ## Data structures